vdmit11/vdmit.org/_drafts/2018-11-11-debian-live-usb-debootstrap.md

 The described technique involves running `apt install` on a USB Flash drive.
 If the device is slow, the instllation process may take hours.

-To speed it up, I prefer to run `debootstrap` and install the majority of packages in a temporary directory my main SSD, and then copy everything to USB stick before installing the bootloader.
+To speed it up, I prefer to do this whole process in a temporary directory on my main SSD, and then copy it to USB stick at the very last moment.

-But this scenario is more complicated: you have to enter/exit `chroot` multiple times, and mount-unmount file systems, and so on.
+But this scenario is more complicated: you have to enter/exit `chroot` multiple times, and mount-unmount file systems, and maybe some extra Grub bootloader manipulations, and so on.
 So I omitted it for simplicity, but you can try it.